mazzalab/fastqwiper/README.md

 ```

 ### Commands:
-- Personalize a pipeline: using, for example, `fix_wipe_pairs_reads.smk` requires you to edit line 3 of the file with the name of the fastq files stored in `data` folder that you want to process.
+- **Personalize a pipeline**.
+Using, for example, `fix_wipe_pairs_reads.smk` requires you to edit line 3 of the file with the name of the fastq files stored in `data` folder that you want to process.
 If the files are:
 ```
 excerpt_S1_R1_001.fastq.gz
 excerpt_S1_R2_001.fastq.gz